BrendanGlancy/CoronaGenome/README.md

 # CoronaGenome

-Looking at the Corona Virus on the molecular level using Jupyter Notebook.
+Looking at Covid-19 on the molecular level using Jupyter Notebook.